-- GCMLP makes best efforts to act upon and make recommendations on Proxy Requests.
-However, GCMLP may abstain from voting on or making voting recommendations on a Proxy Request when GCMLP does not receive the Proxy Request with sufficient time prior to the voting cut-off date to consider the impact of the proposals and complete its evaluation procedures. - GCMLP may abstain from voting on or making voting recommendations on a Proxy Request when GCMLP does not believe that the Proxy Request provides sufficient detail to support a decision. - GCMLP may abstain from voting on or making voting recommendations on a Proxy Request when GCMLP believes that the expected cost or administrative burden of giving due consideration to the proposal does not justify the potential benefits to the affected GCMLP Fund that might result from adopting or rejecting the proposal in question. - In certain countries, shareholders that vote on an issuer's proxy must deposit their shares with a designated depositary prior to the date of the meeting.
+- In certain countries, shareholders that vote on an issuer's proxy must deposit their shares with a designated depositary prior to the date of the meeting.
 The owner may not sell its shares until after the meeting when the shares are returned to the custodian.
-In countries that require shares to be blocked, GCMLP will consider the potential benefit of taking action on Proxy Requests to determine if it will consider voting and the resulting share blocking of the security. - In certain countries, an owner of a company's shares must re-register the shares in order to take action on a proxy.
-Similar to share blocking, reregistration temporarily prevents a shareholder from selling shares.
-In countries that require re-registration, GCMLP will consider the potential benefit of taking action on Proxy Requests to determine if it will consider voting and re-registering the security.
+In countries that require shares to be blocked, GCMLP will consider the potential benefit of taking action on Proxy Requests and the resulting share blocking of the security to determine if we will consider voting. - In certain countries, an owner of a company's shares must re-register the shares in order to take action on a proxy.
+Similar to share blocking, re-registration temporarily prevents a shareholder from selling shares.
+In countries that require re-registration, GCMLP will consider the potential benefit of taking action on Proxy Requests to determine if GCMLP will consider voting and re-registering the security.